 But before leaving a comment, please review these notes about our policy.

-We will delete comments that include personal attacks, unfounded allegations, unverified facts, product pitches, profanity or any from anyone who doesn’t list what appears to be an actual email address.
-We will also end any thread of repetitive comments.
+I will delete comments that include personal attacks, unfounded allegations, unverified facts, product pitches, profanity or any from anyone who doesn’t list what appears to be an actual email address.
+I will also end any thread of repetitive comments.
 We don’t give medical advice so we won’t respond to questions asking for it.

-We’ve recently written about a sudden burst of attention to troubles with many comments left on science and science news/communication websites.
+There has been a recent burst of attention to troubles with many comments left on science and science news/communication websites.
 Read “Online science comments: trolls, trash and treasure.”